-Martinez was the first Black woman to receive tenure at Notre Dame Law School and the first Black woman to be internally promoted to Full Professor at the University.
-The school’s Class of 2022 selected Martinez for the Distinguished Teaching Award and the Captain William O. McLean Faculty/Staff Award.
-The Class of 2021 selected Martinez as the recipient of the Captain William O. McLean Faculty/Staff Award.
-In 2020, 2019, 2017 and 2015, the Notre Dame Black Law Students Association presented Martinez with the Charles F. Crutchfield Professorial Award.
-Additionally, Martinez was the 2020 recipient of the Notre Dame Black Law Students Association's Rebecca B. Ward Appreciation Award.
+Prior to her tenure at Duke, Martinez was the Robert & Marion Short Scholar and Professor of Law at Notre Dame Law School, where she was the first Black woman to receive tenure.
+Her dedication to teaching earned her the admiration of students, with the NDLS Class of 2022 selecting her for the Distinguished Teaching Award and the Captain William O. McLean Faculty/Staff Award.
+The Class of 2021 similarly recognized her with the Captain William O. McLean Faculty/Staff Award.
+Martinez's contributions to the Notre Dame Black Law Students Association were celebrated with multiple accolades, including the Charles F. Crutchfield Professorial Award in 2020, 2019, 2017, and 2015.
+In 2020, she received the Black Law Students Association's Rebecca B. Ward Appreciation Award.

 Before embarking on her academic career, Martinez served as a law clerk on the U.S. Court of Appeals for the Fifth Circuit and practiced law at Gibson Dunn in Washington, D.C.
 She received her J.D. from the University of Chicago Law School.
 Prior to attending law school, she received a B.S. in Business Administration from Georgetown University’s McDonough School of Business.